kangk1204/Octopus-toolkit2/doc/guide.rst

      - ``ME``
    * - ATAC-Seq
      - ``AT``
-     - Dnase-Seq
+     - DNase-Seq
      - ``DN``
-     - Mnase-Seq
+     - MNase-Seq
      - ``MN``

-* ``Green`` : SE
+* ``Green`` : Sequencing strategy
     SE : Single-End, PE : Paired-End

-* ``Pink`` : mm10
+* ``Pink`` : Reference genome
     Reference Genome

-* ``Gray`` : ht2
+* ``Gray`` : Alignment tool
     RNA-Seq alignment tools. (ht2 : Hisat2, str: STAR)

-* ``Puple`` : bigWig
+* ``Puple`` : File extension
     Output Format

 .. _full_parameter:

-5-9.Full Parameter
+5-9.All Parameters
 ^^^^^^^^^^^^^^^^^^

-Full parameter provides options for 3rd party tools for analyzing NGS data in Octopus-toolkit.
+You can adjust the parameters of 3rd party tools integrated into the Octopus-toolkit.

 The 3rd party tools used in Octopus-toolkit : :ref:`3rd party tools<3rd_party_tool>`

 Preprocessing
 _____________

-Preprocessing is the process of downloading NGS data from NCBI or converting SRA format file to Fastq format file.
+In the preprocessing step, Octopus-toolkit downloads selected NGS data from NCBI and converting the downloaded (.sra) files to FASTQ files.
-The 3rd party tools used in preprocessing are Aspera and SRAToolkit(fastq-dump)
+The 3rd party tools used in the preprocessing step are Aspera and SRAToolkit(fastq-dump)

 * **Transfer rate**